Jooong/Deep-Learning-Study/README.md

 # Deep-Learning-Study
-Things covered in Tema Data Science of YBIGTA
+Things covered in Team Data Science of YBIGTA

 ---